pheyth15/nestjs-assignments/README.md

-# Nest JS Assignments
-In compliance for IT ELECTIVE 4 | SYSTEMS INTEGRATION AND ARCHITECTURE 2(ITEC 116)

-## Assignments Details:
-- assignment-1-fibonacci-sequence
-- assignment-2-prime-number
-- assignment-3-factorial-calculator
+## Assignment Number 1 - Fibonacci Sequence

->Each assignment has its designated branch.
+>Note: Each assignment has its designated branch.

-## Usage:
-### Requires:
+### Running the assignment:
-- Node JS, NestJS, Browser/Postman

-Request
+- Type in the terminal: `npm run start` or `yarn start`

 - Method: `Get`
-- Path: example `http:localhost:9090/assignments/fibonacci/5`

->Note: Make sure that you run the nestjs server to make it work.
+- Enter in your browser or Postman: `http://localhost:3000/assignments/fibonacci/5`

+>"5" is just a sample number, you can put your desired number.